EstoniaOfficial Name: Republic of Estonia

 See the Department of State’s Fact Sheet on Estonia for information on U.S.- Estonia relations.

 Entry, Exit & Visa Requirements

 Estonia is a party to the Schengen Agreement.
-This means that U.S. citizens may enter Estonia for up to 90 days within a six-month period for tourist or business purposes without a visa.
-Your passport should be valid for at least three months beyond the period of stay.
-You need to prove that you have sufficient funds and a return airline ticket.
-If your passport does not meet the Schengen requirements, you may be refused boarding by the airline at your point of origin or while transferring planes.
-You could also be denied entry when you arrive in the Schengen area.
-For this reason, we recommend that your passport have at least six months’ validity remaining whenever you travel abroad.
+This means that U.S. citizens may enter Estonia for up to 90 days for tourist or business purposes without a visa.
+Your passport should be valid for at least six months beyond the period of stay.
+You need sufficient funds and a return airline ticket.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

 Safety and Security

 Credible information indicates terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.